Alfresco/docs-alfresco/microsoft-azure/latest/admin/index.md

 title: Administer the Azure Connector
 ---

-## Upgrade

-Use this information to upgrade the Azure Connector from a previous version for Tomcat-based deployments only.

-1. Stop the Alfresco Content Services server.

-2. Navigate to the root directory of your installation.

-3. Use the following command to check for the module you wish to delete:

-    ```bash
-    java -jar bin/alfresco-mmt.jar list tomcat/webapps/alfresco.war
-    ```

-    This displays a list of the installed modules.
-Make a note of the module ID of the module you wish to uninstall, for example, `org_alfresco_integrations_AzureConnector`.

-4. Use the Module Management Tool (MMT) to uninstall the AMP from the repository WAR (`alfresco.war`).
-For example:

-    ```bash
-    java -jar bin/alfresco-mmt.jar uninstall  org_alfresco_integrations_AzureConnector tomcat/webapps/alfresco.war
-    ```

-    For more information, see [Using the Module Management Tool (MMT)](https://docs.alfresco.com/6.2/concepts/dev-extensions-modules-management-tool.html){:target="_blank"}(#LINK) and [Uninstalling an Alfresco Module Package](https://docs.alfresco.com/6.2/tasks/uninstall-amp.html){:target="_blank"}(#LINK).

-5. Navigate to the `amps` directory.

-6. Delete any previously installed Azure Connector AMP.

-7. Copy the AMP file you downloaded during [installation](../install/index.md) to the `amps` directory.

-8. Use the Module Management Tool (MMT) to install the AMP into the repository WAR (`alfresco.war`).

-    For more information, see [Using the Module Management Tool (MMT)](https://docs.alfresco.com/6.2/concepts/dev-extensions-modules-management-tool.html){:target="_blank"}(#LINK) and [Uninstalling an Alfresco Module Package](https://docs.alfresco.com/6.2/tasks/uninstall-amp.html){:target="_blank"}(#LINK).

-    > **Note:** You must install the Azure Connector AMP using `-force`.

-9. Check that the [configuration](../config/index.md) is set up correctly for your environment.

- > **Note:** When upgrading from Azure Connector version 1.0, make sure you define the Azure authentication mode and a supported value in your `alfresco-global.properties` file.

-> **Note:** To upgrade a system that's never used the file system (i.e. on-premises installation without locally saved binaries), we recommend that you choose a pure Azure content store.
-See <xref href="../concepts/azure-contentstore-subsystems.dita" format="dita"/> for more details.

-10. Start the server.

-> **Note:** > **Note:** Starting from version 1.2, the Azure Connector has the deleted content store disabled by default, since this feature is already present in Microsoft's Azure Storage services.
-For details on how to re-enable it, see Azure Connector deleted content store.

 ## Known issues

 Use this information to identity known issues and limitations while using Azure Connector.